icann/rdap-conformance-tool/validator/README.md

             "message": "The value for the JSON name value does not pass #/anObject validation [stdRdapAnObjectValidation]" }

-Thus, we can always refer to this "validationName" and change the errorCode (-555 here) depending on the top most structure at hand.
+Thus, one can always refer to this "validationName" and change the errorCode (-555 here) depending on the top most structure at hand.
 This is required by the specifications: the domain structure has:

       "stdRdapEntitiesValidation": -12210,